pintaigao/NHK-EASYNEWS-Flutter/README.md

 # tcaeR-egdelwonK
-This is a Website that I have written with handlebars and now react it with React
+This is a Website that I have written with handlebars and now rewrite it with React